-JFM ensures hedging instruments and hedged items have the same major terms when entering into hedge transactions to offset bond and borrowed money market fluctuation risks.
+JFM ensures hedging instruments and hedged items have the same major terms when entering into hedge transactions to offset market fluctuation risks associated with bonds and long-term borrowed money.
 Accordingly, JFM deems these to be highly effective and thus does not assess effectiveness.
-Moreover, a periodic assessment of hedge effectiveness for interest rate swaps, currency swaps and forward contracts that qualify for deferral hedge accounting is omitted when the exceptional accrual method is applied.
+Moreover, a periodic assessment of hedge effectiveness for interest rate swaps and currency swaps and forward contracts that qualify for deferral hedge accounting is omitted when the exceptional accrual method is applied.